 - YYYY/MM/DD or MM/DD/YYYY

-The following datetime formats are recognized (currently only the date portion of datetime value will be imported in Time dimension):
+The following datetime formats are recognized (currently only the date part of the datetime value will be imported in the Time dimension):

 - YYYY-MM-DD hh:mm:ss or YYYY-MM-DDThh:mm:ss (ISO 8601 datetime format)

 Numeric columns (integer and decimal data types) by default will be mapped to Measures and you need to specify measure names for these columns (by default derived from column names).
 Measures are values that you would like to analyze across other dimensions and which will be aggregated by other dimensions hierarchy levels.

 If you have other integer values (most typically e.g. identifier columns like customer ID or order ID etc.) in source file columns then do not map them to Measures - either enter corresponding dimension name or leave dimension name blank to ignore them during import.